 In addition, if you no longer want them and want to free up the hard drive, you can remove the package along with all its configuration files with the command:

 Remove Orphaned (Unused) Packages

-As you might know, there will still be some orphaned (unused) packages in your Arch Linux after removing a package.
-These orphaned packages are not required anymore, so we can get rid of them to free up some space.
+After removing a package in Arch Linux, there may still be some remaining orphaned (unused) packages that were dependencies of the removed package.
+However, these orphaned packages are not required anymore, so we can get rid of them to free up some space.